leetfin/downtify-premium/README.md

 ### Does it work?

-As of the last commit date for this README, yes.
+As of May 2022, not anymore.